nopara73/ZeroLink/README.md

 Due to the nature of anonymity networks, which tend to reuse IP addresses, banning IP addresses SHOULD NOT be utilized.
 The "complete-with-subset" model MAY be implemented, however it is not clear if its benefits justify its complexity.
 This document recommends a DoS defense based on the utxo registration banning technique, whcih makes it economically infeasible to execute DoS attacks.
 In addition the Tumbler operator MUST evolve the protections if the need arises.
 This protection requires the Tumbler to identify the malicious Alice's utxos it registered as inputs for the CoinJoin.
-Let's examine the various types of possible DoS attacks and see how we inentify the malicous utxos.
+By examining all types of possible DoS attacks we identify these malicous utxos.

 **DoS 1: What if an Alice spends her input immaturely?**
 If it happens at Input Registration phase the Tumbler SHOULD ban the malicious Alice.